iqtree/iqtree.github.io/doc/Concordance-Factor.md

 	# compute site concordance factor using likelihood with v2.2.2
 	iqtree2 -te concat.treefile -s ALN_FILE --scfl 100 --prefix concord2

 To one of these, where we add the two extra commands via `-blfix` and `-m`, to fix all the parameters we already calculated.
 A reminder - do NOT use the exact commandlines above.
-You have to replace everything after the `-m` with what you found in your own `concat.log` file:
+You have to replace everything after the `-m` with what you found in your own `concat.iqtree` file:

 	# faster analysis, using pre-computed model parameters, with per-locus alignments
 	# compute site concordance factor using likelihood with v2.2.2